StefanHamminga/KiCad_SVG_viewer/README.md

 The idea is to be able to use this for discussing a design as well as a quick reference for assembly of a board.
 It's current state the result of a few hours of tinkering on a rainy Sunday and as such not yet feature complete.

+For a live demo, have a look here: https://prjct.net/kicad_viewer/

 ##Usage
 1. Copy the repository files in a directory on your favourite web server.
 The project comes with some example files.
 To view your own, just modify the `projectName` in `kicad_viewer.js`.
 2. Point your browser to your upload location.